-Harvard Business School seeks innovative applicants with backgrounds in negotiation, decision making, incentives, the motivation and behavior of individuals in organizations, and the design and functioning of markets, or related disciplines, for a tenure-track faculty appointment in its Negotiation, Organizations & Markets (NOM) Unit.
+Harvard Business School seeks innovative applicants with backgrounds in negotiation, decision making, behavioral economics, incentives, the motivation and behavior of individuals in organizations, and the design and functioning of markets, or related disciplines, for a tenure-track faculty appointment in its Negotiation, Organizations & Markets (NOM) Unit.
 The optimal candidate will be interested in understanding and solving real-world problems using rigorous research methods.

 We are responsible for teaching a variety of MBA and executive education courses related to negotiation, organizational economics, behavioral economics and decision-making, and market design.
 We also teach doctoral courses and work closely with doctoral students in the organizational behavior program (joint with Psychology) and business economics program (joint with Economics).